Shanes Castle Estate, Co Antrim

 Can I get to the house by public transport?

-Yes.
+It would be very difficult but possible.
 You would get a train or bus to Ballymena and a taxi could take you onwards from there to the Cottage.
 Or you could get a local bus from Ballymena to Randalstown and a taxi from there to the cottage.
-However, you would need a car to get to local shops, etc.
+Please note that the lane is very narrown and not all taxi companies may want to drive down it.
+You would need a car to get to local shops, etc.

 Where is the nearest train station?